 While trekking towards the shoulder, I looked back and saw a lovely valley bathing in the mild orange and yellow streaks of sunlight.
 The sky had turned diamond blue and I had got my price!
 What a spectacular view!
 I reached the shoulder quicker so that I can sit back, relax and just observe the nature’s miracle.
 I felt alive again!

 It was 5:40 am and we were roped up for the final peak summit.
-A 200 meter ridge still stood between us and Stok kangri peak.
-Owing to the steep drops on either sides of ridge, we were roped up so that accidents can be prevented.
+A 200-meter ridge still stood between us and Stok kangri peak.
+Owing to the steep drops on either side of the ridge, we were roped up so that accidents can be prevented.

 We were now 15 trekkers trudging with exhaustion towards the 20,100 feet peak.
 Every step was a daunting task.
-Stopping midway was not recommended as whenever I rested our chin on my trekking pole, I wave of sleep hypnotized my brain!
+Stopping midway was not recommended as whenever I rested my chin on the trekking pole, a wave of sleep hypnotized my brain!
 I had to wake myself up forcefully to avoid losing balance and tumbling in the valley below.
 But, we had to take short breaks to be able to gasp for oxygen and relax the exhausted muscles for a bit.

 The ridge climb took longer than expected and finally, we reached the peak after 2 almost dreadful hours!
 I had finally defeated the odds and accomplished a mission.
 For the last 10 months, Stok Kangri trek was on my mind and I had finally realized my dream!
 It was undoubtedly a great personal feat.